kirchhausenlab/Cryosamba/README.md

 To interrupt the process, press CTRL + C. You can resume or start from scratch if prompted.

-The final denoised volume will be located at `/path/to/dir/runs/exp-name/inference`.
+**The output of the inference run will be the final denoised volume**, located at `/path/to/dir/runs/exp-name/inference`.
 It will be either a file named `result.tif`, `result.mrc`, `result.rec` or a folder named `result`.

+You can simply open the final denoised volume in your preferred data visualization/processing software and check how it looks like.

 ## UI